How to Have fun as a Family for Free or Cheap

 24. Build a Fort

-Easy to do with sheets, blankets, pegs, rope and whatever furniture you have.
+Building a fort is easy to do with sheets, blankets, pegs, rope and whatever furniture you have.

-You can create a fort kit with a pillow case, some sheets, rope and pegs.
+You can create a fort kit with a pillowcase, some sheets, rope and pegs.

 25. Charades